janstrohschein/KOARCH/Big_Data_Platform/Docker/readme.md

 # Building blocks
 The subfolders contain the different building blocks of the Big Data Platform.
+- Cognition
+- DB
+- HMI
+- Kafka\
 All modules rely on the messaging ability for indirect communication with other modules.
-Thus the Kafka building block is the base class for most other modules and more specialized blocks like a connector to PostgresDB can inherit the additional Kafka functionality.
+Thus the Kafka building block is the base class for most other modules and more specialized blocks like a connector to PostgresDB inherit the additional Kafka functionality.
+- Knowledge